timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Example sharder webhook response {#lst:webhook-response}

-When the webhook is called by the API server, the sharder first determines the corresponding `ClusterRing` object from the request path and the partitioning key to use for the requested object.
+When the API server calls the webhook, the sharder first determines the corresponding `ClusterRing` object from the request path and the partitioning key to use for the requested object.
 It then reads all shards of the ring from the `Lease` cache and constructs a consistent hash ring with all available instances.
-Afterward, it determines the desired shard and responds to the API server with an object patch adding the `shard` label as shown in [@lst:webhook-response].
+Afterward, it determines the desired shard and responds to the API server with an object patch, adding the `shard` label as shown in [@lst:webhook-response].

-Finally, the sharder runs the "sharder" controller that handles changes to the set of available shards and to the ring's configuration.
+Finally, the sharder runs the "sharder" controller that handles changes to the set of available shards and the ring's configuration.
-It watches `ClusterRings` and shard `Leases` and reconciles all object assignments of a ring whenever its configuration changes or when a shard becomes available or unavailable (evt. \ref{evt:new-shard} and \ref{evt:shard-down}).
+It watches `ClusterRings` and shard `Leases` to reconcile all object assignments of a ring whenever its configuration changes or when a shard becomes available or unavailable (evt. \ref{evt:new-shard} and \ref{evt:shard-down}).
 With this, the sharder can perform automatic rebalancing in response to dynamic instance changes or configuration changes (e.g., additional sharded resources) without human interaction.
-Additionally, it is triggered periodically (every 5 minutes by default) to perform assignments of objects that were not assigned by the sharder webhook due to intermediate failures.
+Additionally, it is triggered periodically (every 5 minutes by default) to perform assignments of objects not assigned by the sharder webhook due to intermediate failures.

-On each reconciliation, the sharder controller lists all objects for all sharded resources in a given `ClusterRing`.
+The sharder controller lists all objects for all sharded resources in a given `ClusterRing` on each reconciliation.
-For this, it uses multiple mechanisms to limit the resource usage and caused load on the control plane.
+For this, it uses multiple mechanisms to limit the resource usage and the load on the control plane.
 First, it lists only the metadata of the sharded objects to reduce the amount of network transfer and effort for encoding and decoding.
-Second, it sets the `resourceVersion` request parameter to `0`, which instructs the API server to respond with a recent list state from its internal watch cache instead of performing a quorum read from etcd [@k8sdocs].
+Second, it sets the `resourceVersion` request parameter to `0`, instructing the API server to respond with a recent list state from its internal watch cache instead of performing a quorum read from etcd [@k8sdocs].
-And finally, the controller performs paginated list requests to keep a limited number of objects in memory at any given time (500 objects by default).
+Finally, the controller performs paginated list requests to keep a limited number of objects in memory at any given time (500 objects by default).
-This prevents spikes in the sharder's memory consumption.
+This prevents excessive spikes in the sharder's memory consumption.
-Such spikes would be proportional to the number of sharded objects, which would limit the scalability of the system and conflict with req. \ref{req:constant}.
+Such spikes would be proportional to the number of sharded objects, limiting the system's scalability and conflict with req. \ref{req:constant}.
 \todo{controller triggers webhook for assignments}
 \todo{controller needs RBAC for sharded resources}